Academic Enhancement Program

 Our Mission: The Student Affairs Office wants to ensure that our students succeed by offering workshops throughout the year that address common issues of law school life.
 No matter what your grades are or how well you feel you're doing in school, there's something for every student in this program.
 These workshops are about the tangible changes you can make outside the classroom to improve your class work, study habits and overall well-being during the stressful years of law school.

 These workshops have been designed and created specifically for the students of BU Law by Brenda Hernandez and Jill Collins.
 Brenda and Jill have gone through the rigors of law school and have used these experiences plus their expertise in student affairs to make this program as useful and practical as possible for first-year students.
-If you're interested in learning more about the program, check out our spring schedule!
+If you're interested in learning more about the program, check out our signature programs!
 Also, see the useful links below.

 New Outlook After First Semester Grades.
 A panel offering different perspectives and ideas for how to form a new outlook for second semester after a difficult (or successful!) first semester.
 Enjoy this video full of advice from your professors!

 Upper Level Course Information Panel.
 This event, co-sponsored by the Student Advisors, featured a panel of upper level students who discussed some of the common upper level courses 1Ls might consider for 2L year and beyond.
 The courses discussed include: Administrative Law, Corporations, Criminal Procedure, Evidence, Federal Taxation, and Wills, Trusts & Estates.

 Note: the Upper Level Course Information Panel was audio recorded and is available in Law Audio/Visual Services, on the 5th Floor.